-Fundamental-we suggest that you dispatch your superannuation to their respective funds no later than Friday the 17th June 2022.
-The early date will assist to ensure that your superannuation contributions are both paid and nested into your superfund's bank account by the 30th June 2022 (it is a Thursday).
+Fundamental-we suggest that you dispatch your superannuation to their respective funds no later than Wednesday the 21st June 2023.
+The early date will assist you to ensure that your superannuation contributions are both paid and nested into the respective Superfund's bank account by the 30th June 2023 (it is a Friday).